Brain Food: What You Eat Impacts Your Mental Health

 Intermittent Fasting: What You Need To Know

 Over the years, we’ve been advised on different ways to eat—three square meals, the food pyramid, a snack every 90 minutes, and so on.
 While different eating habits benefit different people, varying advice has led to health epidemics: obesity, diabetes, and other metabolic conditions.

 In addition, overeating—or eating too frequently—can raise glucose and insulin levels.
 Over time, this can lead to insulin resistance, which may cause higher levels of inflammation—something that has been found in many people with psychiatric disorders.

 So how do we reshape our diets to work for our bodies—and our minds?

-“Fasting is tapping into our fuel stores that we’ve saved for a rainy day,” explained Christopher M. Palmer, MD, director of the Department of Postgraduate and Continuing Education at McLean Hospital, and pioneer of the use of the ketogenic diet in psychiatry.
+“Fasting is tapping into our fuel stores that we’ve saved for a rainy day,” explains Christopher M. Palmer, MD, director of the Department of Postgraduate and Continuing Education at McLean Hospital, and pioneer of the use of the ketogenic diet in psychiatry.

 “When we go into a fasting state, not only do we tap into some of these stores and reserves … our body actually uses that opportunity to look for old or damaged cells and recycles them.”
 Our cells then use the recycled parts of old or damaged cells as energy sources.
-“When you eat again,” Palmer shared, “you get new ones again.”
+“When you eat again,” Palmer shares, “you get new ones again.”

 Fasting and intermittent fasting are obvious ways to reduce the number of calories eaten.
 But fasting can also reduce glucose, insulin levels, and inflammation.